 A review of normal platelet function is required in order to understand functional platelet disorders, especially with the increasing number of therapeutic agents available that specifically target various stages of platelet function.
 There are four sequential steps that describe this function (figure 1).
 (See "Overview of hemostasis", section on 'Formation of the platelet plug' and "Overview of hemostasis", section on 'Clotting cascade and propagation of the clot' and "Platelet biology".)

 Platelet adherence — Platelet-mediated hemostasis is initiated by exposure of the vascular subendothelium following injury to the endothelial surface.
-Circulating platelets are recruited to the site of injury and bind to exposed components of the subendothelium, including collagen, fibronectin, von Willebrand factor (VWF), fibrinogen, and thrombospondin via glycoprotein (GP) receptors on the platelet surface (eg, GPIb/IX, GPIa/IIa, GPIIb/IIIa) (figure 2) [2-4].
+Circulating platelets are recruited to the site of injury and bind to exposed components of the subendothelium, including collagen, fibronectin, von Willebrand factor (VWF), fibrinogen, and thrombospondin via glycoprotein (GP) receptors on the platelet surface including GPIb/IX, GPIa/IIa, and integrin αIIbβ3 (integrin alphaIIbbeta3; previously known as GPIIb/IIIa) (figure 2) [2-4].

 Platelet activation — Receptor-ligand binding leads to platelet activation, mediated through calcium-dependent cytoskeletal changes in the platelet.
 This outside-in signaling is followed by the release of substances from two sources.
 (See "Megakaryocyte biology and the production of platelets", section on 'Specific platelet granules'.)